-- Bioengineering's most simple CIP system is the agile CIP mobile with up to 28 programmable cleaning steps, two 200 liter tanks, circulation pump, heat exchangers for steam, measurement and control of critical parameters (temperature, flow rates, conductivity) and recyclability of the cleaning solutions.
+- Bioengineering's most simple CIP system is the CIP-mobile with up to 28 programmable cleaning steps, two 200 liter tanks, circulation pump, heat exchangers for steam, measurement and control of critical parameters (temperature, flow rates, conductivity) and recyclability of the cleaning solutions.

-- Fix-piped CIP systems for plants are always designed and built to process requirements.
+- Rigidly installed CIP systems for plants are always designed and built to process requirements.
 They may consist of a tank, in which water is stored and solutions are mixed, or of several vessels for various cleaning solutions and rinsing water.